Nipocalimab

-Nipocalimab, sold under the brand name Imaavy, is a monoclonal antibody used for the treatment of generalized myasthenia gravis.
+Nipocalimab, sold under the brand name Imaavy, is a monoclonal antibody used for the treatment of generalized myasthenia gravis or warm autoimmune hemolytic anemia.
 It is a neonatal Fc receptor blocker.
 It is a high affinity, fully human, aglycosylated, effectorless immunoglobulin G (IgG) anti-FcRn monoclonal antibody.
 Nipocalimab is a human IgG1 monoclonal antibody that binds to the neonatal Fc receptor (FcRn), thereby decreasing the levels of circulating IgG, including pathogenic IgG autoantibodies.

+The most common adverse reactions in people with warm autoimmune hemolytic anemia include peripheral edema (swelling of the lower legs, ankles, feet caused by a build-up of fluid in body tissues), diarrhea and fever.
+Other side effects are infusion-related reactions, including headache, fatigue, influenza-like illness, rash, nausea, dizziness, chills, and erythema (redness of the skin).

-Nipocalimab was approved for medical use in the United States in April 2025.
+Nipocalimab was approved for medical use in the United States in April 2025, in the European Union in November 2025, and in Canada in January 2026.

 Medical uses

-Nipocalimab is indicated for the treatment of generalized myasthenia gravis in people aged twelve years of age and older who are anti-acetylcholine receptor or anti-muscle-specific tyrosine kinase antibody positive.
+Nipocalimab is indicated for the treatment of generalized myasthenia gravis in people aged twelve years of age and older who are anti-acetylcholine receptor or anti-muscle-specific tyrosine kinase antibody positive; or for the treatment of warm autoimmune hemolytic anemia in people aged twelve years of age and older currently or previously treated with corticosteroids.

+Warm autoimmune hemolytic anemia is a rare blood disorder where the immune system mistakenly attacks and destroys the body's own red blood cells — a process called hemolysis.
+This destruction happens faster than the body can replace the red blood cells, leading to a shortage of healthy red blood cells (anemia).